Steel-toe boot: Canada

+The registered symbol in each of the CSA Z195 protective footwear markings is a registered identifying logo or mark of the certifying agency.
+Examples of organizations that certify footwear to this standard include the Safety Equipment Institute (SEI), the CSA Group, and UL Solutions.

 Generally, a safety shoe is a shoe that follows at least one of five criteria.
 The criteria that a safety shoe adheres to can be found by looking for the CSA (Canadian Standards Association) alphanumeric code found inside the shoe.
 This code is made up of a combination of 5 different symbols: